 - prepare people for an overseas assignment

-Note: Participants must have prior experience in facilitation or training.
+Note: To enrol, you must have prior experience in facilitation or conducting workshops or training sessions for groups.

 This course can be applied to the UBC Certificate in Intercultural Studies, UBC Award of Achievement in Intercultural Communication, and UBC Award of Achievement in Diversity and Inclusion.